 The vector itself is the basis of several expression plasmids at Novo Nordisk used for the production of different medicinal peptides.
-Into the basic vector, an interchangeable cassette is placed with the appropriate pre-pro form of the medicinal peptide and the adjacent signal peptide sequences.
-Expression plasmid pMT742 was developed several years ago, and its vector sequence contains the ampicillin resistance gene as the marker gene.
-That gene is not expressed in yeast and is not present in the other plasmids.
+Into the basic vector, interchangeable cassettes are placed with the nucleotide sequences of the appropriate pre-pro form of the medicinal peptide and of the adjacent signal peptide amino acide sequence.